galafis/CSS-Form-Styles/README.md

 *   **Professional Styles**: Clean and modern design for all form elements.
 *   **Responsiveness**: Optimized to work perfectly on devices of all sizes.
 *   **Easy to Use**: Simple integration with any HTML project.
-*   **Comprehensive Components**: Styles for text inputs, selects, checkboxes, radio buttons, textareas, file inputs, and buttons.
+*   **Comprehensive Components**: Styles for text inputs, selects, checkboxes, radio buttons, textareas, file inputs, password inputs with toggle, range inputs, and buttons.
 *   **Validation States**: Visual support for success and error states.
-*   **Accessibility**: Focus on usability and accessibility.
+*   **Accessibility**: Focus on usability and accessibility, including `focus-visible`.

 ## Demo

-See the styles in action on the [demo page](https://gabrieldemetrioslafis.github.io/CSS-Form-Styles/).
+See the styles in action on the [demo page](https://galafis.github.io/CSS-Form-Styles/public/demo.html).

 ## Installation